marisarpo/horizons-week02/day2/5_horello/README.md

 Believe it or not, by this point you've seen all of the fundamental building blocks of the web: HTML, CSS, Javascript, the Chrome Developer Tools, and third party libraries.
 You've got all of the tools you need to begin building a real web application.
-You're probably very used to running applications on your mobile phone and on your desktop.
-A web app is exactly the same thing, except that it's written using this stack of web technologies and runs in your web browser.
-You're already familiar with web apps such as Gmail.

 Today we're going to lay the foundations for the Horello web app.
 Over the next few days, we'll add more sophisticated features such as